 - 6. Click OK. - 7.
-Click the Display tab at the bottom of the table of contents. - 8.
-Click arterials in the table of contents and drag it to the top.
+Click the Display tab at the bottom of the table of contents.

+8. Arterials should be at the top of the layers list.
+If not, click arterials in the table of contents and drag it to the top of the layers list in the Population Density data frame.
 Click airport_area and drag it so it is just below arterials.
 Now these layers draw on top of the tracts.